qrtl/thc-oca/stock_picking_location_check/README.rst

 =====

-An error should be displayed when validating a picking in case any of the internal locations involved in the move lines is not part of the corresponding location in the picking.
+An error should be displayed when validating a picking in case any of the locations involved in the move lines is not part of the corresponding location in the picking.

 Selecting 'Allow Location Inconsistency' lets users bypass this error.